sashakid/ios-guide/Main/07_ios.md

 A `UIViewController` is the cornerstone of an iOS app's architecture, managing a screen's content and the interactions within it.
 It acts as a bridge between the app's data and the `UIViews`, handling tasks such as view hierarchy management, user interaction responses, and navigation between different screens.

-## UIView

-A `UIView` is the fundamental building block for creating and managing the visual content within an iOS application.
-It represents a rectangular area on the screen and is responsible for drawing content, handling user interactions, and managing the layout of subviews.
-In essence, every visual element you see in an iOS app, from buttons to labels to custom graphics, is a subclass of UIView.

-- Initialization: The UIView is initialized via `init(frame:)` or `init(coder:)` if loaded from a storyboard.
-- Adding to a Superview: Once created, the view can be added to a superview using `addSubview(_:)`.
-- Layout: The view’s layout is determined, typically involving methods like `layoutSubviews()` where the view can adjust the frames of its subviews.
-- Drawing: The `draw(_:)` method is called when the view needs to render its content, like custom graphics.
-- Event Handling: The view handles user interactions such as touches using methods like `touchesBegan(_:with:)`.
-- Removing from Superview: The view can be removed from its superview using `removeFromSuperview()`.
-- Deinitialization: Finally, when the view is no longer needed, it’s deallocated from memory.

 <a name="жизненный-цикл-приложения"></a>
 ## Жизненный цикл приложения
 <img src="https://github.com/sashakid/ios-guide/blob/master/Images/lifecycle.png">